emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 3. When a device joins a multicast/broadcast group the device may need to synchronize state with the sender to ensure that the received messages are fresh.
 For certain broadcast types (e.g. when the inter-message time interval is known to the receiver) the Repeat option may only need to be applied to the first message to ensure freshness.

+4. A server that sends large responses to unauthenticated peers and wants to mitigate the amplification attacks described in Section 11.3 of {{RFC7252}} can ask a client to Repeat its request.
+This needs to be done only once per peer, and limits the range of potential victims from the general Internet to endpoints that have been previously in contact with the server.

+  For this application, the Repeat option is used in messages that are not integrity protected.

 # The Request-Tag Option # {#request-tag}